Formula (boats)

-Formula Boats is a brand of pleasure boats produced in the United States and sold globally.
+Formula Boat is a brand of pleasure boats produced in Miami, Florida, United States, having its headquarters at Decatur, Indiana, U.S and sold globally.
 Thunderbird Products owns and operates the Formula brand.

 History

-Three separate events came together to create the present-day Formula Boats.

-Thunderbird

 In 1956, John "Woody" Woodson began experimenting with fiberglass technology to create 14- and 16-foot runabout boats called the Thunderbird with Richard C. Cole as his principal designer.
-Cole pioneered the use of the Cathedral hull, making the first successful sterndrive crossing from Miami to Nassau in a Thunderbird in 1959.
+Cole pioneered the use of the cathedral hull, making the first successful sterndrive crossing from Miami to Nassau in a Thunderbird in 1959.
 In 1961, Merrick Lewis bought Thunderbird.
 Merrick Lewis did not know much about boats, so he hired Richard "Dick" Genth as a salesman.
 Dick and Merrick believed the best way to promote Thunderbird was to participate in the new sport of offshore racing.
 Dick began racing and earned a name for himself and Thunderbird boats.

 In 1964, Alliance Machine purchased Thunderbird and changed the name to Thunderbird/Formula, hoping this addition to their offshore racing team would also be successful.
 The racing scene soon proved expensive, and Fuqua Industries bought Thunderbird/Formula in 1969.

-Thunderbird is best remembered today as providing the boat used in the 60s television show Flipper, a 23' Thunderbird Iroquois.

 Formula Marine

 A competitive and athletic World War 2 merchant marine veteran, powerboat racer Don Aronow would found the first of several boat companies on NE 188th Street in North Miami Beach, Formula Marine, in 1963.

 Racing his first Miami-Nassau race in 1962, Aronow was instantly hooked on powerboat racing, and saw a winning formula with partners Dave Stirrat, Jim Wynne, Walt Walters, Buddy Smith, and Jake Trotter, naming his company Formula after this partnership.

 The original 233 deep-V hull design was the first successful model, and its influence is present in today's models.

-Aronow would sell Formula and all but one of his molds to Alliance Machine Company in 1964 in what would become a pattern, where upon he would sign a non-compete clause, walk out the door and start Donzi Marine right next door.
+Aronow would sell Formula and all but one of his molds to Alliance Machine Company in 1964 in what would become a pattern, whereupon he would sign a non-compete clause, walk out the door, and start Donzi Marine right next door.